Damien Parer: Personal

-He married Elizabeth Marie Cotter on 23 March 1944, and his son, also named Damien, was born in 1945, 6 months after his father was killed.
+He married Elizabeth Marie Cotter on 23 March 1944, and his son, named Damien Robert Parer, was born in 1945, 6 months after his father was killed.
 Parer was a Catholic.
 The younger Damien became a film and TV producer.

 In popular culture

 Fragments of War: The Story of Damien Parer was a 1988 telemovie for Network 10 directed by John Duigan with Nicholas Eadie as Parer.

 A second television film called Parer's War, starring Matthew Le Nevez as Parer and Adelaide Clemens as Marie Cotter, directed by Alister Grierson, premiered on 27 April 2014 on the ABC.

 Filmography

 Damien Parer is credited for the following films: